brainopt/spectral-mapping/README.md

 The group spectral mapping algorithm uses an external optimization solver, Manopt 3.0.
 Please download it from [manopt.org](http://manopt.org) and add it to the *ext* folder.
 Then, uncompress it and add all subdirectories to your Matlab path.

-## Suggestions for improvements
+## Feedback

-Please send them to brainopt@gmail.com
+We will appreciate if you send your suggestions for improvements to brainopt@gmail.com.